 Climate change, bans on religious freedoms, racial injustice, gender-based violence… the list of human rights violations, and social and ecological injustices are seemingly endless in the world around us.
 Join this forum on social justice and human rights where we will explore a number of topics through a systems-thinking lens to examine why and how unequal distributions of rights and freedoms manifest.
 We will also consider our personal identities, positions and power within these systems challenging our ideas of how to make positive social change in the world in which we live.
 This forum will involve participant discussion.

-Community Service: Montreal Morning
+Community Service: Montreal Afternoon

 You can make a real difference to local communities in Montreal.
 Projects may include working with youth and families, sorting through donations for families in need, as well as serving meals to the homeless.
 A letter of completion recognizing the hours of service and detailing the projects accomplished will be issued after the summer.
 Westcoast Connection is a Certifying Organization for the President’s Volunteer Service Award.

 # of Hours

 From learning basic knife skills to creating succulent dishes, if you are a foodie, this course is for you!
 Whether gourmet entrees or delicious desserts, expert chefs in a beautiful, professional kitchen will inspire and help you develop skills in a hands-on culinary experience.
 You even get a book full of mouth watering recipes you have helped prepare!

 Digital Photography: MontrealMorning

 There are few better places to master the art of photography than in the vibrant city of Montreal.
 With your smartphone or digital camera in hand, this photography course will teach various digital photography techniques including imaging scanning, color digital printing, printing digital negatives, basic darkroom techniques and Adobe Photoshop.
 Creativity mixes with practical skills and culminates in an individual final photography project completed by the end of the course.